skip to content

 • Maps

-The Bachelor of Integrated Studies (BIS) is an interdisciplinary degree that allows you to select 3 areas or emphases and develop a contract of courses with the departments of your choice.
+The Bachelor of Interdisciplinary Studies (BIS) is an interdisciplinary degree that allows you to select 3 areas or emphases and develop a contract of courses with the departments of your choice.
 A final capstone project is required, which brings together the 3 areas of emphases.

 An emphasis in child and family studies provides you with knowledge of family relations and child growth and development.